neoforged/Documentation/docs/resources/server/enchantments/index.md

 The parameters to `ConditionalEffect.codec` are the codec for the generic `ConditionalEffect<T>`, followed by some `LootContextParamSets` entry.

 ### Using Enchantment Effect Components
-Here is a full example using vanilla helper methods to work with a custom Enchantment Effect Component.
+Here is a full example using vanilla helper methods to work with a custom enchantment effect component.

 ```java
 // Define an example data-bearing record.